From improving adoption, to keeping compliant with GDPR, we solve the biggest CRM challenges.

 2. “We’re collecting lots of data in our CRM system but we don’t know what to do with it”.

 JC.
 Data on its own isn’t much use.
-You need to decide what type of information you are looking for, then you can begin to analyze it more effectively, gain insights and make better decisions / take appropriate actions.
+You need to decide what type of information you are looking for, then you can begin to analyse it more effectively, gain insights and make better decisions / take appropriate actions.
 For example:

 - Uncovering prospective growth customers: Ensure your CRM can identify customers who buy frequently, or as an example, customers who have purchased printers, but not toner cartridges – this can be a valuable source of knowledge.

 - Uncovering hidden problems: Are you getting a lot of support calls or customer complaints on a specific product, supplier, sales rep or delivery firm?
-By tracking issues, linking them to the original sources and categorizing them appropriately you can uncover issues that might be hidden in the data.
+By tracking issues, linking them to the original sources and categorising them appropriately you can uncover issues that might be hidden in the data.
 Once you have uncovered the issues, you can then address the root cause and address it.

 - Identifying star performers (and under performers).
 Build some benchmarks and measure performance.
 For example, if your average conversion rate is 1 in 4 deals, do you have some people converting 1 in 2 or 1 in 10.
 Or from a customer support perspective, do some customer service agents deal with 20 issues a day and some 100?
 Why?
 What can be improved?
 Do staff need help/training/changing?
 Can we learn from our star performers and share best practice with the rest of the team?
 A lower work rate may not be a bad thing if that customer service agent has the highest customer feedback (NPS) score of the team!